 - Reallocated space

-To help enlarge the homeowners master bath without altering their master bedroom footprint, we got creative in reallocating space from the hall bathroom and linen closet to the master bath.
+To help enlarge the Burroughs master bath without altering their master bedroom footprint, we got creative in reallocating space from the hall bathroom and linen closet to the master bath.

 - Damaged vent pipe